 Since chatbots are automated programs, they can handle multiple customer requests at once.
 This means that you can save on repetitive employee costs by investing in a chatbot.

-4 Steps to Make a Chatbot for Your Business
+How to Make a Chatbot for Your Business: 4 Steps

-Are you wondering how to make a chatbot with minimal or no coding knowledge?
+Are you wondering how to create a chatbot with minimal or no coding knowledge?

-You can follow this guide to learn the step-by-step process to make a chatbot as a beginner.
+You can follow this guide to learn the step-by-step process to create a chatbot as a beginner.

 Step 1: Understand Your Goal Behind Making the Chatbot

-Before you start to make a chatbot, it is important to understand what you want your chatbot to do.
+Before you start to create a chatbot, it is important to understand what you want your chatbot to do.
 Determining this can help you select the right chatbot platform for your business.

 This information will also guide you to create conversations that can address your end goals.